just-buildsystem/justbuild/doc/tutorial/proto.md

 Adding a test
 -------------

-Finally, let's add a test.
+Now, let's add a test.
 As we use the `protobuf` repository as workspace root, we add the test script ad hoc into a targets file, using the `"file_gen"` rule.
 For debugging a potentially failing test, we also keep the intermediate files the test generates.
 Add to the top-level